Xujiayao/Discord-MC-Chat/README.md

         - Exclude broadcasts for execution of specific commands (support regular expression)
     - Support broadcasting messages sent using /tellraw and /say command
     - Send all console log messages to Discord
-    - Supports voice channels that show the player count and server status (online or offline)
 - Discord Commands available
     - Use Discord to manage channels that can execute DMCC commands
     - Notify in-game players when someone executes an DMCC command